varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also uncompress objects before storing it in memory by setting
-`do_gunzip` to true.
-One use case for this feature is to work around
+`beresp.do_gunzip` to true.
+One use case for this feature is to work
-badly configured backends uselessly compressing already compressed
+around badly configured backends uselessly compressing already
-content like JPG images (but fixing the misbehaving backend is always
+compressed content like JPG images (but fixing the misbehaving backend
-the better option).
+is always the better option).

-With `do_gzip` Varnish will make the following alterations to the
+With `beresp.do_gunzip` Varnish will make the following alterations to
-headers of the resulting object which cannot be modified in a backend
+the headers of the resulting object which cannot be modified in a
-VCL (but in `vcl_deliver`):
+backend VCL (but in `vcl_deliver`):

-* remove `obj.http.Content-Encoding` to "gzip"
+* remove `obj.http.Content-Encoding`
 * remove any "Accept-Encoding" from `obj.http.Content-Encoding`
   (XXX review when closing #940)
 * weaken any `Etag` (by prepending "W/")